covid-19-impact-lab/liss-questionnaires/docs/source/wave-5/english/w5e-DifferentJobs.rst

 :raw-html:`&larr;` :ref:`w5e-JobSearch` | :ref:`w5e-NamesDifferentJobs` :raw-html:`&rarr;`

-*Routing to the question depends on answer in:* :ref:`w5e-EmploymentStatus and job_before and JobSearch`
+*Routing to the question depends on answer in:* :ref:`w5e-JobSearch`

 Are you (also) looking for a job in another profession, or do you plan to take a job in another profession in the near future in your search for work?